Green-Mountain-Insulated-Glass/BYLAWS/README.md

 The company may direct a member whose expulsion is being considered to refrain from conducting business as a member until the expulsion decision is made, provided the company pays the member their average weekly wage – calculated based on the three months preceding the date of the notice given pursuant to this section – until the expulsion decision is made.
 The company may also direct a member whose expulsion is being considered to stay away from the company’s places of business except as necessary to exercise her or his rights under law.

-#### OPTION 2
+### F. Removal of Members Option 2

 Expulsion of a Worker Owner

 No Worker-Owner may be expelled or suspended except according to procedures satisfying therequirements of this Section:

-##### A. A Worker-Owner may only be expelled from the Cooperative for cause by a vote of two-thirds of the worker owners but can appeal to be reinstated by a vote of at least two-thirds of the board, other than the Worker-Owner being expelled, at a duly called meeting at which a quorum is present, upon which the Ownership Interest of such Worker-Owner shall be terminated.
+#### A. A Worker-Owner may only be expelled from the Cooperative for cause by a vote of two-thirds of the worker owners but can appeal to be reinstated by a vote of at least two-thirds of the board, other than the Worker-Owner being expelled, at a duly called meeting at which a quorum is present, upon which the Ownership Interest of such Worker-Owner shall be terminated.

-##### B. Notwithstanding anything herein to the contrary, cause for expulsion or suspension includes, without limitation:
+#### B. Notwithstanding anything herein to the contrary, cause for expulsion or suspension includes, without limitation:

   1. not meeting the required minimum hours of work as may be determined from time to time by the Worker-Owners;
   2. frequently missed Shareholder or Board (if a Director) meetings;